humdrum-tools/humdrum-documentation/tool/xdelta/index.md

 >   \*-
 >   ----------
 >
-Some inputs may contain multiple-stops \-- that is, Humdrum data tokens containing two or more encoded components.
+Some inputs may contain multiple-stops &mdash; that is, Humdrum data tokens containing two or more encoded components.
 The **xdelta** command is also able to process numerical data tokens containing multiple-components.
 Consider, for example, the following ` **semits`